KristianE86/trullekrul/README.rst

    top5000(0.4,7e-2,0.1,true,0.75,0.7,0.5,1.5,1/10,283,1e-3,pi/4,'fig9b')

-See the WCSMO12 coference proceeding for a detailed description: https://drive.google.com/file/d/0B9uPpc2f4SZ5TnBjclJFaERSQWs
+See the WCSMO12 conference proceeding for a detailed description: https://drive.google.com/file/d/0B9uPpc2f4SZ5TnBjclJFaERSQWs

 The same technology can be used for 2D/3D minimum compliance in linear elasticity: